adempiere/adempiere-ui-gateway/README.md

   - **docker-compose-vue.yml**: for vue minimal stack services

   Eventually, as the *docker compose service files* will be updated and improved, the *docker compose legacy files* will divert from the actual functionality.
 That is why is not recommended to work with the *docker compose legacy files* anymore.
 They are useful when while testing the new *docker compose service files* some discrepancies/errors pop up and one wants to compare behavior.
-- *start-all.sh*: shell script to create and eventually automatically execute docker compose.
+- `start-all.sh`: shell script to create and eventually automatically execute docker compose.

   This bash script must be called with the docker-compose flag **-d** + one of the following parameters [**auth**, **cache**, **develop**, **storage**, **vue**, **default**].
 It can also be called with the legacy flag  **-l** (this is only legacy and not intended to be continued).

-  First of all, the persistent directory (database) and the backup directory are created if not existent; then the file *env_template.env* is copied to *.env* and eventually Docker Compose is started for the file *docker-compose.yml*.
+  First of all, the persistent directory (database) and the backup directory are created if not existent; then the file *env_template.env* is copied to *.env* and eventually Docker Compose is started for the file `docker-compose.yml`.

-  Depending on the parameters, Docker Compose is executed for the eventually assembled *docker-compose.yml* file.
+  Depending on the parameters, Docker Compose is executed for the eventually assembled `docker-compose.yml` file.

   Here, some examples of how the parameters work:
     - **./start-all.sh** (default behavior without parameters)
-      If the script is called without a flag, the 'standard' purpose/mode will be taken and also no legacy assumed (i.e. the docker compose service files for "standard" will be used to assemble the file *docker-compose.yml*).
+      If the script is called without a flag, the 'standard' purpose/mode will be taken and also no legacy assumed (i.e. the docker compose service files for "standard" will be used to assemble the file `docker-compose.yml`).
     - **./start-all.sh -l** (default behavior, with legacy) If the script is called only with a *-l* flag, the 'standard' purpose/mode will be taken and also legacy assumed.
-The file docker-compose-standard.yml will be copied to docker-compose.yml, and docker compose will be executed with this file.
+The file `docker-compose-standard.yml` will be copied to `docker-compose.yml`, and docker compose will be executed with this file.
     - **./start-all.sh -d auth**
-      The services combination for Auth will be assembled and copied to file *docker-compose.yml* by using the corresponding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
+      The services combination for Auth will be assembled and copied to file `docker-compose.yml` by using the corresponding docker compose service files, and docker compose will be executed with the file `docker-compose.yml`.
     - **./start-all.sh -d vue**
-      The services combination for Vue will be assembled and copied to file *docker-compose.yml* by using the corresponding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
+      The services combination for Vue will be assembled and copied to file `docker-compose.yml` by using the corresponding docker compose service files, and docker compose will be executed with the file `docker-compose.yml`.
     - **./start-all.sh -d cache**
-      The services combination for Cache will be assembled and copied to file *docker-compose.yml* by using the corresponding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
+      The services combination for Cache will be assembled and copied to file `docker-compose.yml` by using the corresponding docker compose service files, and docker compose will be executed with the file `docker-compose.yml`.
     - **./start-all.sh -d vue -l**
-      (legacy behavior) The file *docker-compose-vue.yml* will be copied to *docker-compose.yml*, and docker compose will be executed with this file.
+      (legacy behavior) The file `docker-compose-vue.yml` will be copied to `docker-compose.yml`, and docker compose will be executed with this file.
     - **./start-all.sh -d cache -l**
-      (legacy behavior) The file *docker-compose-cache.yml* will be copied to docker-compose.yml, and docker compose will be executed with this file.
+      (legacy behavior) The file `docker-compose-cache.yml` will be copied to `docker-compose.yml`, and docker compose will be executed with this file.

     In the end, a file named **docker-compose.yml** will always be created depending on the parameters passed, and docker compose will be executed with this file.
     The file **docker-compose.yml** will be used only for the duration of the docker compose cycle.
-    It will be deleted when *stop-all.sh* is executed
+    It will be deleted when `stop-all.sh` is executed
-- *stop-all.sh*: shell script to automatically stop all services that were started with the script *start-all.sh* and defined in file *docker-compose.yml*.
+- `stop-all.sh`: shell script to automatically stop all services that were started with the script `start-all.sh` and defined in file `docker-compose.yml`.
-  The file *docker-compose.yml* is deleted after stopping all services.
+  The file `docker-compose.yml` is deleted after stopping all services.
-- *stop-and-delete-all.sh*: shell script to delete **all** containers, images, networks, cache and volumes, **including the ones** created without  *start-all.sh* or by executing *docker-compose.yml*.
+- `stop-and-delete-all.sh`: shell script to delete **all** containers, images, networks, cache and volumes, **including the ones** created without `start-all.sh` or by executing `docker-compose.yml`.
 **Be very careful when using this script, because it will reset everything you have of Docker**.

     After executing this shell, no trace of the application will be left over.
 Only the persistent directory will not be affected, which must be manually deleted if desired.
-The file *docker-compose.yml* is deleted after stopping and deleting all objects.
+The file `docker-compose.yml` is deleted after stopping and deleting all objects.
-- *postgresql/Dockerfile*: the Dockerfile used.
+- `postgresql/Dockerfile`: the Dockerfile used.
-  It mainly copies postgresql/initdb.sh to the container, so it can be executed at start.
+  It mainly copies `postgresql/initdb.sh` to the container, so it can be executed at start.
-- *postgresql/initdb.sh*: shell script executed when Postgres starts.
+- `postgresql/initdb.sh`: shell script executed when Postgres starts.
-  If there is a database named "adempiere", nothing happens.
+  If there is a database named `adempiere`, nothing happens.
-  If there is no database named "adempiere", the script checks if there is a database seed file in the backups directory.
+  If there is no database named `adempiere`, the script checks if there is a database seed file in the backups directory.
   - If there is one, it launches a restore database.
   - If there is none, the latest ADempiere seed is downloaded from Github and the restore is started with it.
-- *postgresql/postgres_database*: directory on host used as the mounting point for the Postgres container's database.
+- `postgresql/postgres_database`: directory on host used as the mounting point for the Postgres container's database.
   This makes sure that the database is not deleted even if the docker containers, docker images and even docker are deleted.
   The database contents are kept always persistently on the host.
-- *postgresql/backups*: directory on host used as the mounting point for the backups/restores from the Postgres container.
+- `postgresql/backups`: directory on host used as the mounting point for the `backups/restores` from the Postgres container.
   Here the seed file for a potential restore can be copied.

-  The name of the seed can be defined in *env_template.env*.
+  The name of the seed can be defined in `env_template.env`.
   The seed is a backup file created with psql.
   If there is a seed, but a database exists already, there will be no restore.

   This directory may also be useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.
-- *postgresql/persistent_files*: directory on host used for persistency with the ZK container.
+- `postgresql/persistent_files`: directory on host used for persistency with the ZK container.
 It allows to share files bewteen the host and the ZK container.
 - *docs*: directory containing images and documents used in this README file.

 ## Installation